FREE shipping on US orders over $65!

 What are your favorite flavor profiles?
-Spices and seasonings can transform the same staple ingredients into a variety of delicious meals.
+Spices and seasonings can transform the same essential staple ingredients into a variety of delicious meals.

-Whether you have fully prepared meals ready to go or batch-prepped ingredients, proper storage is essential to keep things fresh.
+Whether you’ve prepared full meals or have batch-cooked mix-and-match ingredients, proper storage is essential to keep things fresh.
 If you’re making a large batch of food, be sure to use your freezer for extra space and shelf life.
 If you’re making ready-to-go meals, be sure to store your meals the way you want to heat them up.
 You may want to invest in freezer-safe stackable containers to maximize your space.
-Get more tips and tricks to preparing, storing, and eating the food you make.
+Check out our tips and tricks to preparing, storing, and eating the food you make.

 Be sure to try these exclusive magic bullet® Kitchen Express recipes to get you through the day!